Join a team that is passionate about celebrating inventors and encouraging youth to invent.

 - Assists with coordinating logistics for events, including LMIT’s signature event, EurekaFest, which includes a week of complex, cross-program activities involving over 300 participants.

-This position will be supervised by the Manager of Finance and Administration, but work will also be overseen by the Award Administrator and Communications Manager.
+This position will be supervised by the Director of Operations and Prize Programs, but work will also be overseen by the Award Administrator and Communications Manager.
 Detailed instructions and procedures will be provided; this position may receive some close supervision, but is also expected to work independently within the scope of the defined responsibilities.

 May train and coordinate work of student employees and/or temporary staff.

 - Minimum of 2 years of related program or administrative experience

 - High school education required, Associates degree preferred

 - Strong communication, organizational and time-management skills, including demonstrated ability to be flexible and handle multiple tasks simultaneously

 - Requires full working knowledge of general office practices and procedures

 - Strong attention to detail; ability to prioritize and work well under the pressure of deadlines; and ability to use good judgment